Comparing Hubs For Smart Home SecurityBy - 07/12/2018

 The second automation feature is often called Scenes or Routines because they enable you to set up scenes or perform tasks you routinely do with just one tap or click.
 For example, instead of turning each of your porch lights on one-by-one, you can create a scene that turns on all of them at once.

 Except for Wink, all hubs on our list support scenes/routines.
-SmartThings, VeraSecure, Insteon, and Iris all call this feature “Scenes,” while Harmony Hub calls it “Activities.”
+SmartThings, VeraSecure, and Insteon all call this feature “Scenes,” while Harmony Hub calls it “Activities.”

 Scheduling & Geofencing